roocs/rook/docs/source/processes.rst

    /wps?service=WPS&version=1.0.0&request=Execute&identifier=status&RawDataOutput=html

-The ``[status]`` section of ``roocs.ini`` configures warning and failure percentages for CPU, memory, and disk, plus ``stale_job_seconds``.
+The ``[status]`` section of ``roocs.ini`` configures warning and failure percentages for CPU, memory, and disk, plus ``stale_job_seconds`` and ``check_timeout_seconds``.
+Each check is isolated; a failure or timeout is reported as red without preventing the other results from being returned.
 Load is normalized by the logical CPU count before applying the CPU thresholds.

 Subset
 ------